 When should I apply for your Health Informatics and Information Management master degree program?

 Applications are open from July 1 of the preceding year through May 15 of the calendar year of desired enrollment.
 (The application deadline may be extended past May 15 at the discretion of the HIIM program.)
-All undergraduate coursework must be completed with official transcripts and GRE scores on file prior to formal acceptance to the program.
+All undergraduate coursework must be completed with official transcripts on file prior to formal acceptance to the program.

 Do I have to have a baccalaureate degree in a health-related field?